mdrsk/Network_Security/readme.md

 To collect and correlate the data from multiple sources we will use OSSIM open-source SIEM.
 The pfSense appliances will be also running SNORT in the background to log the network traffic and those will be one of the data sources that will be feeding the SIEM.
 Apart from that all the switches, routers and hosts will be reporting directly to the SIEM.
 The events and alerts will be determined during the next phase of the project.
 Snort (https://www.snort.org/) will be loaded with the community custom rules.

+- PR.DS-1: Data-at-rest is protected
+Servers and hosts will be hardened using Lynis (Lynis - Security auditing tool for Linux) and Tiger - The UNIX Security audit and intrusion detection tool.

+Short summary of used technologies and tools:
+- Eve-NG, Snort , Suricata, OSSIM, OSSEC, pfSense, Cisco Layer 2/3 switches, Cisco routers, nmap, openVAS, tcpdump, Nessus, Kali Linux, Lynis, Tiger.